Inez Brown Burns: Abortion clinic

 The clinic was considered clean, efficient, and discreet, and business quickly grew.
-An average of 20-30 women were serviced per day, and they paid between $75 and $200 per abortion.
+An average of 20–30 women were served per day, and they paid between $75 and $200 per abortion.
 The clients were both wealthy and poor, but Burns barely provided discounts, as she was primarily interested in the financial aspects of the business (rather than political or philosophical reasons).
 Clients of the clinic included housewives, celebrities, and athletes, and it was common for women to be waiting when Burns opened the doors in the morning.
 The majority of her clients were married, middle-class and wealthy women, and some did not tell their husbands that they were pregnant and/or that they had sought out abortion services.
 Hollywood studios sent contract actresses to her clinic, and the Olympic skater Sonja Henie reportedly visited her clinic.

 The clinic network eventually spanned the West Coast, with services extending from Seattle to San Diego.
 At her peak, Burns was making at least $50,000 per month through the clinic.
 By 1924, Burns was able to purchase a home at 274 Guerrero Street, where she stored much of her cash.
 That year, she married Charles A. Granelli, a stylish and handsome Italian playboy.
 Over time, she acquired a range of properties, including a house in Atherton and a 800 acre ranch (known as "Burns Ranch") in La Honda, amidst the Santa Cruz Mountains.
 Burns drove around in a chauffeured limousine.
 She hosted famously raucous parties on Wednesday nights, especially at Burns Ranch, which attracted politicians, prostitutes, policemen, and health care professionals.
 Some attendants of her parties included Pinky Lee, Dwight Fiske, Burl Ives, and a magician named Gali-Gali.
 During this period, she became a source of social fascination in gossip headlines, particularly due to her flamboyant lifestyle.
 She eventually left Granelli.
 In 1932, she married Joseph Burns, a California Assemblyman, who she met at one of her parties.
 She took his last name.